 Myles Branthwayt had owned the Hethel estate for a mere decade before he died.
 He and his father, like so many country gentlemen, had recently made their money in the law.

 There are other Branthwayt memorials and a particularly fine series of ledger stones in the nave that commemorate later generations of the family.
-In the tower hang hatchments of the first Beevors which merged with the Branthwayts in These were carried in the funeral procession, afterwards hung on the house of the deceased for several months, and then placed in the church.
+In the tower hang hatchments of the first Beevors, with whom the Branthwayts merged in the 18th century.
+Hatchments were carried in the funeral procession, afterwards hung on the house of the deceased for several months, and then placed in the church.